Western Christianity: Date of Easter

 The date of Easter usually differs between Eastern and Western Christianity, because the calculations are based on the Julian calendar and Gregorian calendar respectively.
 However, before the Council of Nicea, various dates including Jewish Passover were observed.
 Nicea "Romanized" the date for Easter and anathematized a "Judaized" (i.e. Passover date for) Easter.
 The date of observance of Easter has only differed in modern times since the promulgation of the Gregorian calendar in 1582; and further, the Western Church did not universally adopt the Gregorian calendar at once, so that for some time the dates of Easter differed between the Eastern Church and the Roman Catholic Church, but not necessarily as between the Eastern Church and the Western Protestant churches.
 For example, the Church of England continued to observe Easter on the same date as the Eastern Church until 1753.

-Even the dates of other Christian holidays differ between Eastern and Western Christianity.
+Even the dates of other Christian holidays often differ between Eastern and Western Christianity.

-Lack of essence-energies distinction
+Lack of essence–energies distinction

+Eastern Christianity, and particularly the Eastern Orthodox Church, has traditionally held a distinction between God's essence, or that which He is, with God's energies, or that which He does.
+They hold that while God is unknowable in His essence, He can be known (i.e. experienced) in His energies.
+This is an extension of Eastern Christianity's apophatic theology, while Western Christians tend to prefer a view of divine simplicity, and claim that God's essence can be known by its attributes.